The George Foreman Grill

 I slide the drip tray from its slot after each use, dumping its contents into my green bin and tossing the container into the sink for washing.

 This appliance cooks hamburgers, chicken, and steaks quickly and evenly.
-It is also useful for those that grill sandwiches.
+It is also useful for those who grill sandwiches.
 What I like best about the Cuisinart Countertop Griddler are the design touches that allow the appliance to be cleaned with a minimum of fuss.
 This grill is recommended.

 © 2020 Walter Shillington